 - Community College of the Air Force (CCAF) Counseling

 - GI Bill Benefit Information

 - Civilian Developmental Education (CDE)

-Other types of testing:(AFI 36-2605; Air Force Military Personnel Testing System:) This form of tests are offered "monthly" as indicated on the FSDE-Monthly Test Schedule.
-To schedule any of these types of exams, please contact the Patrick AFB Test Examiner at 321-494-3443/2072; DSN 854.
+These forms of tests are offered "monthly" as indicated on the FSDE Monthly Test Schedule.
+To schedule any of these types of exams, please contact the Patrick AFB Test Examiner at 321-494-3443/2072; (DSN 854)

 - AFCT: Armed Forces Classification Test: Evaluates airmen in the same four aptitude areas as the ASVAB (i.e., the MAGE composites).
 These aptitude areas relate to training success in particular groups of AFSs.
 Minimum scores are required for entry into certain AFSs that indicate the likelihood of training success in the AFS (this test is for those that have already taken the ASVAB and have entered the US military).

 - AFOQT: Air Force Officer Qualifying Test: Used to help select candidates for officer commissioning programs and to classify commissioned officers into utilization specialties such as pilot, combat system operator (CSO), air battle manager (ABM) or technical.

 - DLAB: Defense Language Aptitude Battery: Evaluates potential ability to complete formal foreign language training.
 It is used to screen and select foreign language trainees.

 - DLPT: Defense Language Proficiency Test: Serves to evaluate the ability to understand written and/or spoken material presented in a foreign language format.